awsdocs/amazon-transcribe-developer-guide/doc_source/start-med-vocab-stream.md

 # Transcribing a real\-time stream using a medical custom vocabulary<a name="start-med-vocab-stream"></a>

 To improve transcription accuracy in a real\-time stream, you can use a custom vocabulary using either HTTP/2 or WebSocket streams\.
-To start an HTTP/2 request, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation\.
-You can use a custom vocabulary in real\-time using either the Amazon Transcribe Medical console, the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation, or by using the WebSocket protocol\.
+To start an HTTP/2 request, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API\.
+You can use a custom vocabulary in real\-time using either the Amazon Transcribe Medical console, the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API, or by using the WebSocket protocol\.

 ## Transcribing a dictation that is spoken into your Microphone \(Console\)<a name="streaming-medical-vocabulary-console"></a>